camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

 * Bipolar Devices (reference textbook): 20V bipolar process.

-Lab Reports and Assignments
+Assignments and Lab Reports
 ---------------------------

+### Assignments (to be done first)

+Remember: every chapter must be read completely and every section (where
-* Every chapter must be read completely before the start of any individual lab report.
+    circuits are covered) must be understood and explained in your lab notebook, before the start of any individual lab report.
+    Specifically:

+* Read textbook chapter
+    - Define lab sections

+* Focus on individual sections (only if circuit topologies are covered)
+    a.
+Understand each individual circuit topology (for each section)
+    b.
+Write up (in lab notebook) circuit overview and explanation of results for each section

+### Lab Reports (only necessary if circuit topologies are covered)

 * See the [lab report template below](#lab-report-example-section) for an example of what needs to be covered for every lab report.

 * Unless otherwise noted: individual lab reports need to be submitted for every topology section covered on each chapter.

+* Remember to update the "explanation of results" section to account for your own simulation results.
+    + If there are significant differences, make sure to explain them in your report.

 ### Reports Submission Timelines